devices-lab/pro2-cad-workshop/README.md

 ### **Expert**: Make it your own
 Use the Onshape workspace as a starting ground to design your own additions to the solder:bit gamepad!
 E.g. A 3D printed accessory, a novel way to mount it or a way to make it more accessible.

+## License

+This project is licensed under the GNU General Public License (GPL), version 3.
+This license allows you to use, modify, and redistribute the solder:bit Gamepad and any derivative works, but all such derivatives must also be licensed under the GPL.

+The GPL ensures that all modifications and improvements to the solder:bit Gamepad remain free and open for the public benefit.
+By using this project, you agree to abide by its terms and conditions.

+For more details on the license, please see the [LICENSE](/LICENSE) file included in this repository.